-- A base price adjustment will be required. - The amount of any break fee will be included in the "consideration" element of the base price adjustment formula for a borrower and will increase the overall negative figure that the base price adjustment provides. - The negative amount under the base price adjustment will be expenditure incurred under the financial arrangements rules and will be interest. - An automatic deduction will be available for companies (other than qualifying companies) for the negative base price adjustment amount as interest under section DB 7. - A deduction will be available for other taxpayers under section DB 6, provided the general permission in section DA 1 is satisfied.
+- A base price adjustment will be required. - The amount of any break fee will be included in the "consideration" element of the base price adjustment formula for a borrower and will increase the overall negative figure that the base price adjustment provides. - The negative amount under the base price adjustment will be expenditure incurred under the financial arrangements rules and will be interest. - A company (other than a qualifying company or a look through company) is entitled to a deduction for the negative base price adjustment amount as interest under section DB 7. - Other taxpayers, including qualifying companies and look through companies, are entitled to a deduction under section DB 6 and the general permission in section DA 1.